moez-baksi/EindProject/REPORT.md

   - goStart(), this function checks what the user selected in the spinner, and starts up the ScoreActivity, giving via intent.putExtra the selected game mode.

-- ScoreActivity: this activity views the resuls of a specific game mode sorted and based on the selected mode.
+- ScoreActivity: this activity views the results of a specific game mode sorted and based on the selected mode.
   - onCreate(), this function gets the score and mode using intent, and puts it in the SQL database.
 Thereafter all the data entries are requested, and put in a table.
   - setTableProperties(), this function sets up a textview with the same properties as all the others.
   - onBackPressed(), this function is to disable navigation button.